appbaseio/docbase-generator/README.md

 ```bash
 yo docbase
 ```
-If you'd like to get to know more about the tools used for this generator please take a look to
+If you'd like to know more about the tools used for this generator please take a look at

 [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).